-ma of the 16th Century, re-

-specting the understanding of the motion of the heavenly bodies.
+The "solution"-i.e. a foul compromise-was supplied by Niels Bohr with help of the young mathematical genius Heisenberg.
+The characteristic of this "matrix mechanics" (as Max Planck called it), was that real natural processes must be made to fit a well-functioning mathematics.
+The situation recalled the dilemma of the 16th Century, respecting the understanding of the motion of the heavenly bodies.
 Before Johannes Kepler's precise investigation of the orbit of Mars in his Nova Astronomia, and his discovery of the true law of motion (which implicitly contained within it the natural constant of gravitation), there was just confusion among the different "models," none of which had anything to do with the actual processes of Nature.
 Planck was conscious of the positivist and sophistic mindset, which always led into a deeper dilemma.

-Later, as he became active in opposition to the Nazis, Planck noted Kepler's belief in something transeunt over science, which drove him to say-in spite of the mathematically astonishingly correct results of the "models" of Ptolemy, Copernicus, and Brahe: All models are false, and I will find the truth:
+Later, as he became active in opposition to the Nazis, Planck noted Kepler's belief in "something transeunt over science," which drove him to say - in spite of the mathematically astonishingly correct results of the "models" of Ptolemy, Copernicus, and Brahe: all models are false, and I will find the truth:

-Can such a deeper conception of science be the basis for a guiding philosophy to live one's life by?
+"Can such a deeper conception of science be the basis for a guiding philosophy to life one's life by?
 We find the surest answer to this question by looking back in history to the men who embraced such a conception of science as their own, and for whom it indeed served this purpose.
-Among the numerous physicists, for whom their science helped them endure and ennoble a miserable life, we remember ... in the first rank ...
+Among the numerous physicists, for whom their science helped them endure and glorify a miserable life, we remember ... in the first rank ...
 Johannes Kepler.
 Outwardly, he lived his life under beggarly conditions, disappointment, gnawing hunger, constant economic pressure....
 What kept him alive and able to function through it all was his science, but not the numerical data of the astronomical observations in themselves, but his abiding faith in the power of a lawful intelligence in the universe.
 One sees how significant that is in a comparison with his employer and master Tycho Brahe.
 Brahe possessed the same scientific knowledge, the same observational data, yet he lacked the faith in the great eternal laws.
-Thus Tycho Brahe remained one among many worthy investigators, while Kepler was the creator of the new astronomy.
+Thus Tycho Brahe remained one among many worthy investigators, while Kepler was the creator of the new astronomy."

 The mathematical "wunderkind" Heisenberg flunked the physics course under Professor Kirchoff, because he had no understanding of experimental physics.
-But in spite of this, he got powerful back-up from the Bohr faction for his development of Quantum Mechanics.
+But in spite of this, he got powerful back-up from the Bohr faction for his development of Quantum Mathematics.
 This "solution" was given detailed philosophical justification through the "uncertainty principle" at the so-called "Bohr festivals" in Göttingen-as Bohr's chatty lectures were called.